r00b/cpl/notes/written_exam.md

   * Decrease manifold pressure -> decrease pitch to maintain RPM

 ## FARs
-* Type certificate required for > 12,500 pounds
+* Type rating required for > 12,500 pounds
 * Cannot conduct a formation flight when carrying passengers for hire
 * Serious injury: hospitalized within 7 days of accident for at least 48 hours
 * Alcohol: 8 hours bottle to throttle AND BAC 0.04